AlexandraEL9/MS1-dock9bar/README.md

 6. [GitHub:](https://github.com/)
 - GitHub is used to store the projects code after being pushed from Git.
 7. [Balsamiq:](https://balsamiq.com/)
-- Balsamiq was used to create the [wireframes](https://github.com/) during the design process.
+- Balsamiq was used to create the wireframes as part of the design process.

 ## Testing
 - Tested with different browsers such as Chrome, Firefox, and Safari.